Colourful Northern India

 - Monument entrance fees as per the itinerary

-- Express train tickets for journey between Agra and Jhansi
+- Express train tickets for the journey between Agra and Jhansi

 - 2 Bottles of water (500ml) daily per person